-- 1. Touch B-mode Ratio - 2.
-A circle is displayed that can be resized using the Touchring and moved using the Trackball - 3.
-Place the circle within the defined region of interest - 4.
-Press Select to anchor it - 5.
-Another circle is displayed, that can be resized using the Touchring and moved using the Trackball - 6.
-Place it on the second region of interest - 7.
-Press Select to anchor it

-8. The value of each ROI, their depth, their diameter and the Ratio between the two regions is displayed.
+- 1. Scan in B-mode - 2.
+Optimize the image quality (especially by applying an Auto TGC) - 3.
+Press Freeze - 4.
+Touch B-mode Ratio - 5.
+A circle is displayed that can be resized using the Touchring and moved using the Trackball - 6.
+Place the circle within the defined region of interest - 7.
+Press Select to anchor it - 8.
+Another circle is displayed, that can be resized using the Touchring and moved using the Trackball - 9.
+Place it on the second region of interest, at the same depth as the first one - 10.Press Select to anchor it - 11.
+The value of each ROI, their depth, their diameter and the Ratio between the two regions is displayed.